devedmonton/codevid19.com/policies/rules.md

 We're passionate about improving the quality of life for people during and after the COVID-19 Pandemic by addressing the following problems:

 1. Supporting Crisis Response
-2. Understanding The Pandemic
+2. Understanding the Pandemic
 3. Social Distancing & Isolation
-4. Scarcity & The Economy
+4. Scarcity & the Economy

 #### Supporting Crisis Response